Suundumused/Booking-System-SQL-Server/SQL_DOC.md

 - Independent reservations, prices, support messages, and calendar for each hotel.
 - User Registration and Login "Password / Salt"
 - Creation of reservations by managing the number of rooms available in relation to reservation overlapping dates and/or blocked dates.
-- The same applies to blackout dates on the calendar and customized daily prices.
+- The same applies to customized daily prices.
-- Blocking date ranges via `CalendarBlocks`
+- Blocking date ranges via `CalendarBlocks` per Hotel
-- Custom daily prices via `CustomPrices`
+- Custom daily prices via `CustomPrices` per Hotel
-- Automatic final price calculation (combining hotel base price and custom daily prices)
+- Automatic final price calculation (combining hotel base price and custom daily prices) based on their respective intercessions and unions.
 - Reusable functions for overlap checks, user and hotel reports
 - Validation of incorrect entry and exit dates.